sez11a/liferay-docs/develop/tutorials/articles/380-troubleshooting/06-using-jndi-resources-with-hibernate.markdown

 specify resources to use in your sessions.

-Next, the `HibernateUtil` class demonstrates creating and managing Hibernate sessions that use DXP's classloader.
+Next, the `HibernateUtil` class demonstrates creating and managing Hibernate sessions that use @product@'s classloader.
 Note, `// Customization START/END` comments mark code that lets the caller access the JNDI data source when processing the Hibernate configuration.

     import com.liferay.portal.kernel.log.Log;
     import com.liferay.portal.kernel.log.LogFactoryUtil;